wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-media-and-gaming-setup.md

 Because it has Google TV, we can use the Plex app to wirelessly stream 4K videos from my Plex server, and it handles 4K videos well, which is not a small feat as the wireless signal is being blasted through a concrete wall :) Netflix and all the other standard services also work well.

-## My Games

-I collect physical and digital games, both modern and retro.
-You should able to browse through the games I have, both on PC and console, here: [https://wordswords.github.io/media-library-homepage](https://wordswords.github.io/media-library-homepage)

-## Living Room TV Setup

-We have a super minimal setup in our living room which my wife uses heavily.
-It is super minimal because she doesn't like overcomplicated tech stuff :) It consists of:

-- Sony BRAVIA 2023 Edition, KD-43X75WL, 43 Inch, LED, Smart TV, 4K HDR, Google TV

-Because it has Google TV, we can use the Plex app to wirelessly stream 4K videos from my Plex server, and it handles 4K videos well, which is not a small feat as the wireless signal is being blasted through a concrete wall :) Netflix and all the other standard services also work well.